 MediaServerHost The host name and ACI port of your Media Server.
 To distribute requests between several servers, specify a comma-separated list of servers.
 MediaAnalysisTransform (Optional) To transform the metadata produced by Media Server, before CFS adds the data to your documents, set this parameter to the path of the XSL transformation to use.
-By default, CFS adds the information to your documents in a document field named MediaServerAnalysis, in the same structure that is returned from
+By default, CFS adds the information to your documents in a document field named MediaServerAnalysis, in the same structure that is returned from Media Server.

-Media Server.

 - 7. Specify the Media Server configuration file that you want to use for running analysis: - If you saved your configuration file in the directory specified by the ConfigDirectory parameter, in the [Paths] section of the Media Server configuration file, set MediaServerConfigurationName to the name of the configuration. - If you saved your configuration file in a location accessible by CFS, set the parameter MediaServerConfigurationFileName to the path of the configuration file.
 If you set a relative path, specify the path relative to CFS, not relative to Media Server. - 8.
-Specify how to send video to Media Server: - If your Media Server can read files directly from the CFS working directory, set ReadFromOriginalLocation=TRUE. - If your Media Server cannot read files from the CFS working directory, set MediaServerSharedPath to the path of a shared folder that is accessible to both CFS and Media Server.
-CFS copies the files to the shared folder so that Media Server can read them. - 9.
+Specify how to send media to Media Server: - If your Media Server can read files directly from the CFS working directory, set ReadFromOriginalLocation=TRUE. - To copy files to a shared folder, set the configuration parameter MediaServerSharedPath.
+This folder must be accessible to both CFS and Media Server.
+CFS copies files to the shared folder so that Media Server can read them.
+Micro Focus recommends that you use a shared folder for sending large files. - To send files to Media Server using HTTP POST requests, set neither ReadFromOriginalLocation nor MediaServerSharedPath. - 9.
 Save and close the configuration file.